dhellmann/pymotw-3/source/http.cookies/index.rst

 Cookies are used as state management for browser-based application, and as such are usually set by the server to be stored and returned by the client.
-The most trivial example of creating a cookie is
+The most trivial example of creating a cookie sets a single name-value pair.

 .. literalinclude:: http_cookies_setheaders.py
     :caption:
     :start-after: #end_pymotw_header

-The output is a valid ``Set-Cookie`` header ready to be passed to the client as part of the HTTP response:
+The output is a valid ``Set-Cookie`` header ready to be passed to the client as part of the HTTP response.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'http_cookies_setheaders.py'))